njbca/OptiPlant/README.md

 ## Running the OptiPlant tool model

-A detailed walk-through on how to use OptiPlant is also included within the document **OPTIPLANT tool.
-User guide** found in this page.
+A detailed walk-through on how to use OptiPlant is also included within the document **"OPTIPLANT tool-user guide"** found in the folder this page.

 The detailed step-by-step instructions described in the user guide can be simplified as: